 Day 6: Depart Pau

 After breakfast, say your goodbyes and head for home (depending on your own arrangements\).

 \If you need details of local transfers to Pau or Biarritz airport, we would be more than happy to help, just get in touch!

 (Lunch not included)

 WHAT'S INCLUDED

 - Meals except where specified (breakfast and dinner will be provided at hotels each day)

 - Snacks en-route

-- Accommodation on a twin-share basis
+- · Accommodation on a twin-share basis

 - · Bike transport arrangements from Discover Adventure Office to the start point of the cycle

 - · Return bike courier service

 - Discover Adventure leader and roving crew member for mechanical support/coaching and support vehicle

 - Mapping, GPX files and route information

 WHAT'S EXCLUDED

 • Lunch (opportunity to buy lunch to carry with you, or stop in a café en-route) and any meals specified 'not included' in

-the itinerary - Travel insurance - Flights and transport to/from start/finish point of ride - Bicycle - Cycle helmet (compulsory) and water bottles - Personal spending money, souvenirs and drinks - Fees for any optional sites, attractions or activities - Any applicable surcharges as per Terms and Conditions GRADE | RED All our trips are designed to provide a challenge.
-Trips are graded Yellow, Orange or Red, in increasing level of challenge.
+the itinerary - Travel insurance - Flights and transport to/from start/finish point of ride - Bicycle - Cycle helmet (compulsory) and water bottles - Personal spending money, souvenirs and drinks - · Fees for any optional sites, attractions or activities - Any applicable surcharges as per Terms and Conditions GRADE | RED Trips are graded Yellow, Orange or Red, in increasing level of challenge.
 This trip lies within the RED range.

-The grade is determined by factors such as terrain, distance, climate, altitude, etc. Each colour grade has a spectrum which reflects the difficulty of these factors.
-Trip duration, accommodation and living conditions are also taken into account.
-Some sections will feel more challenging than others, but the grade reflects the overall trip.
-Unusual weather conditions can also have a significant impact.
-The Accommodation icon indicates the living conditions while trekking/cycling.
-While there are usually several factors that present a challenge, the Challenge icon indicates the trip's most challenging element, for most people.
+The grade is determined by factors such as terrain, distance, climate, altitude, etc. Each colour grade has a spectrum which reflects the difficulty of these factors; trip duration, accommodation and living conditions (see icon) are also taken into account.
 Trip grading explained CHALLENGE INFORMATION DETAILED INFORMATION Leaders & Trip Support Your trip will be led by an experienced Discover Adventure leader and a supporting crew member for groups of over 12 participants.
 Our leaders are selected for their knowledge and experience, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises; they are also trained in first aid.
 The crew will have mobile phones and/or radios where appropriate, medical kit and other safety apparatus where necessary.
 The support vehicle will be with the group all of the time, and will carry all luggage and spares.
 The route will be supplied as a GPX file and therefore there will be no route marking by way of orange arrows (helping us to reduce our carbon footprint).
 You will also have access to the the route via Google Maps which will show where your position is relative to the route - therefore helping you get back on track if you go off course.
 This will also show you the location of upcoming climbs and water-stops.